biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 Using Singularity
 =======================

-We recommend to use Singularity instead of Docker in HPC environments.
+We recommend to use Singularity instead of Docker in a HPC environments.
-This can be done by using the Nextflow parameter `-with-singularity` and  without changing the code.
+This can be done using the Nextflow parameter `-with-singularity` without changing the code.

 Nextflow will take care of **pulling, converting and storing the image** for you.
-This will be done just once and then Nextflow will use the stored image for further executions.
+This will be done only once and then Nextflow will use the stored image for further executions.

-Within the AWS main node both Docker and singularity are available.
-Within the AWS batch system we only have Docker.
+Within an AWS main node both Docker and Singularity are available.
+While within the AWS batch system only Docker is available.

 .. code-block:: console
 	nextflow run test2.nf -with-singularity -bg > log